Skip to content

 Initial impression upon opening the can: 3/5.

 he first thing you notice when you open the can is that it's two large, fat, humongous pilchards.
 Maybe it's not like that all the time, but this time it was.
-To be honest, for the money spent on these, I'd really rather a can of pilchards be 3 to 5 fish; a bigger fish means bigger spines and bones.
+To be honest, for the money spent on these, I'd really rather a can of pilchards be 3 to 5 fish.
+Bigger fish just means bigger spines and bones.
 Also, there were more scales than I expected to see at this price point.

 On the upside, these had a fairly clean aroma and taste, which is good.
 The olive oil tastes blandly neutral, not quite what one would expect of a good EVOO.

-The package, which uses a paper overwrap typical of some of the premium tinned fish brands, has some nice verbiage about family and Cornwall, UK history.
+The package uses a paper overwrap typical of some of the premium tinned fish brands.
+It has some nice verbiage about family and Cornwall, UK history.
 But these are produced in Portugal.
 I later learned it wasn't uncommon for Cornish fishing fleets to bring their catch across the Bay of Biscay to Portugal, either for processing or for sale.

 These also come in a "EVOO with lemon" version, but I'm now ambivalent about trying them.
 I'm going to try to look online to see if this "two big fish per can" is a regular thing or not.